warner/petmail/docs/mailbox.md

 multiple queues with the same mailbox service (e.g. multiple TIDs), it must retrieve each set of messages separately.

+The recipient extracts CIDToken from the message and compares it against a table of pre-computed tokens for all channels that use this mailbox.
+It then trial-decrypts the CIDBox with the CIDKey for all channels, or just the one channel if the CIDToken found a match.
+Finally it trial-decrypts msgD with both channel pubkeys (old and new) for all channels (or just the one channel for which CIDToken matched).
+If a decrypted CIDToken reveals a seqnum that is not greater than the highest seqnum seen on this channel, or the seqnum in msgE does not meet this criteria, or if the two seqnums are different, the message is logged and discarded (as a duplicate, or a malformed message).

+Any valid message can be handled by trial decryption, at the cost of 2*len(channels) `crypto_box_open()` operations.
+In (probably) all cases, this can be reduced to len(channels) `crypto_secretbox_open()` operations, which is significantly faster.
+And in nearly all cases (excepting when messages are dropped), it can be reduced to a single table lookup (of the CIDToken).

-The recipient extracts MCID from the message and decrypts it to obtain the sender-specific receiver-specific non-message-specific Channel ID (CID) value.
-The CID maps to a specific address-book entry, from which inbound channel information is extracted (the old and current channel privkeys, and the sender-verifykey).
-The client uses trial decryption (with both private keys), along with the included pubkey2, to decrypt msgD.
-It then uses sender-verifykey to check the internal signature of pubkey2, and asserts that the internal key2 matches the one used to encrypt msgD.
+Once the right channel is found, and msgD decrypted to obtain msgE, the recipient uses the channel's sender-verifykey to check the internal signature of pubkey2, and asserts that the internal key2 matches the one used to encrypt msgD.
 (This protective binding may be redundant: a later version of this protocol might remove the signature).

 If the "current" channel privkey was able to decrypt the message, the channel keys should be rotated: the old key forgotten, the current key renamed to